ARSAR-Net: Adaptively Regularized SAR Imaging Network with Efficient Unfolding: Experiment

-During training, the compared unfolding networks demonstrate different convergence behaviors, illustrated in Fig.~\ref{fig:loss}.
-LRSR-ADMM-Net exhibits a relatively flat and stable loss curve throughout training, indicating constrained adaptability due to the limited size of its trainable parameters.
-In contrast, SR-CSA-Net achieves rapid convergence in the early epochs, with its loss decreasing from over 4.6 to 1.2 before stabilizing.
-This smooth convergence suggests strong learning capability, particularly during the early stages of training.

-Meanwhile, ARSAR-Net Swift starts with the highest initial loss among all methods but shows a steady decline, indicating a stable training process with consistent improvements.
-While it does not achieve as low a final loss as ARSAR-Net Pro, its convergence trend remains reliable.
-ARSAR-Net Pro, by contrast, reaches the lowest loss (around 0.7), demonstrating strong optimization capability and superior training efficiency.
+In Fig.~\ref{fig:loss}, LRSR-ADMM-Net shows a relatively flat, stable loss curve, suggesting limited adaptability due to its small parameter set.
+In contrast, SR-CSA-Net converges rapidly, with loss dropping from over 4.6 to 1.2, indicating effective training dynamics but raising concerns about potential generalization limitations.
+ARSAR-Net Swift begins with the highest initial loss but decreases steadily, indicating a stable training process with consistent improvements.
+Although its final loss is higher than ARSAR-Net Pro, the trend remains reliable.
+ARSAR-Net Pro achieves the lowest loss (around 0.7), reflecting efficient optimization and superior convergence.
 Overall, ARSAR-Net Pro enjoys the best convergence performance, achieving a balance between speed and final loss.
 In comparison, ARSAR-Net Swift converges more gradually, reflecting a stable and robust optimization process.